bprcore/silver-octo-chainsaw/README.md

 - [] Swim in punch bowl at parties

 ### Sartorial Advice
 Penguins would look cool in little bowties.
+They could also wear tiny top-hats.

 ### Note
 Warning: Do not attempt to feed candy to birds of any kind.